 Best Decorative: Vinotemp Epicureanist Slate Lazy Susan

-The Epicureanist Lazy Susan is just under 16” in diameter and 1” tall.
+The Epicureanist Lazy Susan is just under 16 inches in diameter and 1 inches tall.
 It’s made from real slate and features a rustic, unfinished edge for an organic appearance.
 The stone sits on a glass base, and the unit is even dishwasher safe.
-One of the cool things about this lazy susan is that you can write on it with chalk, making it perfect for using as a cheese board or charcuterie platter.
+One of the cool things about this lazy Susan is that you can write on it with chalk, making it perfect for using as a cheese board or charcuterie platter.
 It even comes with a piece of chalk to get you started.

-What to Look for When Buying a Lazy Susan
+What to Look for in a Lazy Susan